pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---Galaksija.md

 For text output in mode 1, a [custom font](https://github.com/z88dk/z88dk/wiki/Classic-GenericConsole#defining-a-custom-font) must be provided, otherwise garbage instead of characters will appear.

+The option `-pragma-define:CLIB_DEFAULT_SCREEN_MODE=1` will make the program start in graphics mode 1 by adding the command GRAPH to the BASIC loader.

 ## Compact graphics library

 For low memory compiles where the generic console isn't used, the original lores graphics library can be linked in using `-lgfxgaltext`